Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Results

 The proposed model achieves training in 6 hours on a single NVIDIA RTX 3070 GPU (8GB VRAM) for the 100K model, inference latency in milliseconds per control proposal, and generation of dozens of candidate strategies in seconds for rapid screening in simulator-in-the-loop workflows.
 This order-of-magnitude improvement in operational tempo enables a fundamentally different workflow.Rather than running expensive optimizations sequentially, operators can generate a diverse portfolio of candidate strategies, validate them in parallel using the digital twin, and select the best option based on operational constraints, equipment status, and procedural requirements.
 The model becomes a proposal generator that amplifies human decision-making rather than replacing it.

-The Direct LoRA baseline failure (mean error $>100\%$) validates the necessity of the two-phase curriculum, while PID's limited reliability (43.8\% success) highlights the constraints of classical feedback in many-to-one actuation spaces.
-The proposed agentic AI successfully learns a safe control manifold through data scaling and structural pretraining, achieving 30-fold tail-risk reduction and 97.4\% success across operational regimes.
+The Direct LoRA baseline failure (mean error $>100\%$) validates the necessity of the two-phase curriculum.
+The single-gain proportional baseline (40.7\% success) and its gain-scheduled variant (75.8\%) confirm that simple feedback control is insufficient on this class of problem, while also showing that the residual gap to the foundation model is robust to baseline strength: even a regime-aware proportional controller plateaus at 75.8\% because of reactor reactivity saturation in the large-decrease regime.
+Within the scope of this study, the proposed agentic AI learns a low-variance control policy through offline data scaling and structural pretraining, achieving an approximately 16-fold tail-error reduction relative to the single-gain baseline and 97.4\% success across power-change regimes on the fixed-initialization, single-step task evaluated here.